 Students must be admitted to the honors program prior to the first day of classes for the last semester they are enrolled in residence in CAFNR.
 No student is admitted retroactively.
 The student is officially admitted to the program upon approval of the associate dean of academic programs.

 Eligible students should complete an application as early in their undergraduate degree program as possible.
-The honors program application should be signed by at least two faculty members and the undergraduate advisor chair before it can be approved.
+The honors program application should be approved by at least two faculty members and the undergraduate advisor chair before it can be approved.
 The faculty members co-signing the application will comprise the honor student’s advisory committee.

-Students are officially admitted to the CAFNR Honors Program when the application has been approved and signed by the CAFNR associate dean of academic programs.
 To remain in good standing in the CAFNR Honors Program, a student must maintain a cumulative GPA of 3.3 or more.
 A student whose GPA falls below 3.3 will be allowed a two-semester grace period to raise the GPA to the 3.3 level.